 Sometimes the tenant/resident or the property manager/owner or provider may disagree about the notice.
 If you are unable to agree, you may apply for dispute resolution.

 After a natural disaster

-- A premises may be declared unliveable if it is unsafe to live in for health and safety reasons, or if the premises cannot be occupied.
-Giving notice will end the tenancy agreement from the day the notice is lodged, but must be done within one month of the disaster.
-See If the premises becomes unliveable for more information.
+- A property may be declared unliveable if it is unsafe to live in for health and safety reasons, or if the property cannot be occupied.
+The tenancy can be ended on the day the notice is given, but must be done within 1 month of the disaster.
+See If the property becomes unliveable for more information.

 - The tenant may be evacuated; however, they must still pay the rent.
 It may be possible to negotiate a rent reduction for this period but it must be discussed on a case-by-case basis and the agreement should be put in writing and signed by all parties.